Doonesbury by Garry Trudeau for March 04, 2010

 15. Woman cop in iraq

-lunatics_fringe Premium Member about 14 years ago
+lunatics_fringe Premium Member over 14 years ago

 “Gerrymander” was coined because of Governor Elbridge Gerry of Massachusetts.
 In 1812, he redistricted parts of the state to give more votes to his political allies.
 The artist thought one of the new districts looked like a salamander and the editor came up with the term “gerrymander” as a play on Gerry’s name.